Brandon Crawford Player Props: Giants vs. Cardinals

 Brandon Crawford At The Plate

-- Crawford is hitting .192 with seven doubles, four home runs and 14 walks.
+- Crawford has seven doubles, four home runs and 14 walks while hitting .202.

+- In 48.7% of his games this year (19 of 39), Crawford has picked up at least one hit, and in four of those games (10.3%) he recorded at least two.

-- In four games this season, he has hit a home run (10.5%, and 3% of his trips to the plate).
+- In 10.3% of his games this year, he has hit a long ball, and 2.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.